Boon (TV series): Title sequences

-The title sequence for this series is similar in theme to the one in series four, it opens with Ken asleep in his bed at his cottage in Upper Ridley.
-Outside, his soul is riding through the streets of Nottingham on his motorbike..
-As it reaches towards his home, Ken is suddenly awoken by the noise and rushes over to find his motorbike outside his bedroom window.
-Instantaneously, we now find Ken on his motorbike entering the offices at CBS, where he is greeted by Harry and Rocky.
+The title sequence for this series is similar in theme to the one in series four; it opens with Ken asleep in his bed at his cottage in Upper Ridley.
+Outside, his soul is riding through the streets of Nottingham on his motorbike.
+As it reaches towards his home, Ken is suddenly awakened by the noise and rushes over to find his motorbike outside his bedroom window.
+Instantaneously, the scene now has Ken on his motorbike entering the offices at CBS, where he is greeted by Harry and Rocky.